andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 ```

 Note that the shape of the constructors requires all of the weight
+vectors to “fit together”. `ih :&~ O ho` would be a type error (feeding
-vectors to “fit together” Now if we ever pattern match on `:&~`, we know
+a 7-output layer to a 4-input layer).
+Now, if we ever pattern match on
-that the resulting matrices and vectors are compatible!
+`:&~`, we know that the resulting matrices and vectors are compatible!

 One neat thing is that this approach is also self-documenting.
 I don’t
 need to specify what the dimensions are in the docs and trust the users
-to read it.
+to read it and obey it.
 The types tell them!
-And if they don’t listen, they get a
+And if they don’t listen,
-compiler error!
+they get a compiler error!
+(You should, of course, still provide
+reasonable documentation.
+But, in this case, the compiler actually
+enforces your documentation’s statements!)

 Generating random weights and networks is even nicer now: